DraftKings Missouri promo code for MO sports betting launch: Bet $5, get $300 in bonus bets instantly

 Meanwhile, the Missouri Tigers wrapped up their regular season on Saturday with a 31-17 win over the Arkansas Razorbacks to improve to 8-4.
 Missouri also locked down head coach Eli Drinkwitz with a contract extension that pays him an average of $10.75 million through 2031.
 The Tigers will now direct their focus to bowl preparation, though they might not know their destination until after Championship Week and the College Football Playoff selection show the first weekend of December.

 The St. Louis Blues are off to a sluggish start after making the postseason a year ago, but they're building momentum after back-to-back wins over the Senators and Mammoth on Friday and Saturday.
 Their next game will be on Monday against the Anaheim Ducks at 8 p.m.
 ET, and with legalized Missouri sports gambling, you're now able to wager on the contest at DraftKings Sportsbook.
-The Blues are -152 money line (risk $152 to win $100) favorites.
+The Blues are -152 money line (risk $152 to win $100) favorites with an over-under of 6.5 goals.

 Check out the brand new DraftKings Missouri promo code to get $300 in bonus bets instantly after your first $5 wager: